-This summer was a little different than we’re used to.
+Last summer was a little different than we’re used to.
 2020 won’t be remembered by many for the parties, the picnics and the proms of the usual summer, but that doesn’t mean we didn’t find time for a little fun.
 As we edge closer to the end of lockdown 3, and the weather warms enough to turn to thoughts of rose, Team Vintner shares our favourite memories of a unique summer to whet your appetite for the one of the horizon.

 Although I helped myself to (un)limited glasses of wine during lock down, drinking wine with great company whilst talking about the most mundane complaints we've had whilst being stuck in our homes - from, which neighbours have secretly sneaked in Tinder dates to who had the most embarrassing moment over Zoom.

 Spending moments like these with your love ones; the mood, the vibe, the energy, there’s nothing in the world like it.

 My best friend Evie went back to Australia in January last year for a few weeks to renew her visa.
 She ended up getting stuck over there for six months due to the Coronavirus.
 When she finally flew back into London and after two weeks in quarantine, she came over and we opened a magnum of Ruinart Blanc de Blanc Champagne to celebrate her return.
 We also ended up tucking into a magnum of 1er Cru Chablis.
 It was an expensive evening but totally worth it to be reunited and celebrating with my best friend.